Back to application guides

 What to Lock in Supplier Scope

-Ask for performance envelope by ore domain, not a single capacity line.
-Domain-specific data is what protects you after commissioning.
+Ask for a performance envelope by ore domain, not a single capacity line, so commissioning results can be checked against declared assumptions.

 Supplier proposals should include settings playbook for lump-priority and throughput-priority operating modes.